 As provided for in Article 20.3 of the Convention, each Contracting Party shall have a reasonable opportunity to discuss the reports of all other Contracting Parties.
-In the period up to two months before a review meeting, all Contracting Parties may submit written questions and comments on individual national reports to the country group co-ordinators, Rapporteurs and Contracting Parties concerned.
+In the period up to two months before a Review Meeting, all Contracting Parties may submit written questions and comments on individual National Reports to the Country Group co-ordinators, Rapporteurs and Contracting Parties concerned.
 These questions and comments will be distributed to all Contracting Parties (see Section VIII).

-In order to ensure the efficient and effective review of national reports, access to the sessions of a country group at a review meeting will be open to:
+In order to ensure the efficient and effective review of National Reports, access to the sessions of a Country Group at a Review Meeting will be open to:

-- (a) the members of that country group as full participants, and - (b) representatives of Contracting Parties which have been allocated to other country groups and which have, in accordance with the time chart in Table 1, previously submitted to the group co-ordinator substantive written questions or comments on the national report of a Contracting Party allocated to that country group, such representatives having the right to be present throughout the country group's discussions on that national report.
+- (a) the members of that Country Group as full participants, and - (b) representatives of Contracting Parties which have been allocated to other Country Groups and which have, in accordance with the first paragraph of this Section, previously submitted to the group co-ordinator substantive written questions or comments on the National Report of a Contracting Party allocated to that Country Group, such representatives having the right to be present throughout the Country Group's discussions on that National Report.